Iconic Greece and Italy

 Sept 18, 2021 / 7 Nights

-*Government Taxes and Fees are additional.FULL CATEGORY PRICING AND PRINTABLE PDF
+*Taxes and fees are additional and vary by itinerary.FULL CATEGORY PRICING AND PRINTABLE PDF

 Sep 18 Athens (Piraeus), Greece Depart: 6:00PM

 Athens is still as iconic as ever.
 Winding pathways from ancient times transformed into modern-day roads and streets lead you to the monumental gateway of the Acropolis and other archaeological sites.
 It is a land soaked in history and mythology, but not stuck in the past.

 As you wend through back alleys, passing the street art and getting serenaded by street musicians, you are never lost.
 You are simply taking a journey to an unknown destination.
 You may find yourself at the likes of the Church of Agioi at the southeast corner of the Holy Apostles Ancient Agora, a less-crowded historical site away from the flocks of tourists.

 Try your hand at haggling with local vendors at the Plaka or Monastiraki flea market.
 There are so many handmade wares and trinkets to peruse and purchase.
 Keep an eye out for the more risqué souvenirs if you want a good laugh.

 Aside from venturing through the cradle of Western Civilization, you can explore the port of Piraeus.
 It is the biggest port in Greece and one of the most important ports of the Mediterranean.
 Centuries of history have transformed this seaside town from a wartime fortress to a major shipping and transportation center.

 Sep 19 Corinth Canal Transit

 The canal’s final construction stands at 70 feet wide at sea level, 81 feet wide at its top level and 300 feet tall.
 Its narrow construction is too small for modern freight ships, but smaller expedition vessels can freely navigate it for an adventurous tour.